soilwise-he/SoilWise-documentation/tech/docs/technical_components/d2k.md

 ## Generating soil health maps

 - **To be decided on** - This seems not in scope for SoilWise, although an effort to create such a map will certainly be a user story, Soilwise to provide input for such an effort (both on data and covariates, as well as how to do it)

+Remaining notes:
+- Identify project scope of a resource from CORDIS
+- Identify type of a remote resources, if linked from a metadata (download, api, record, document)

 _T1.4 will produce detailed technical specifications, including information on components to be (re)used, interfaces between them and explaining the data flows and processing schemes, considering AgriDataSpace project conceptual reference architecture, **AI/ML architecture patterns and the Ethics by Design in AI.**_